UniversalDependencies/docs/_hy/feat/Case.md

 ### <a name="Nom">`Nom`</a>: nominative

 The base form of the noun, also used as citation form (lemma).
 In Armenian this is the word form used for subjects of clauses, for direct objects of verbs and for addressing someone.

+#### Examples

+* _դպրոց&nbsp;_ “school”

 ### <a name="Gen">`Gen`</a>: genitive

 In many languages prototypical meaning of genitive is that the noun phrase somehow belongs to its governor.

-We not recognizing the genitive except for possessive personal, some demonstrative pronouns/determiners and _իր&nbsp;_ “one’s own”.
+We do not recognize the genitive except for possessive personal, some demonstrative pronouns/determiners and _իր&nbsp;_ “one’s own”.

+#### Examples

+* _իր&nbsp;_ “one’s own”

 ### <a name="Dat">`Dat`</a>: dative